EffiSciencesResearch/hackathon42/README.md

 - Manuel Bimich for the hackathon idea and the heavy administrative lifting.
 - Symphonie, for their incredible cooking!
 - Laszlo for the development of the leaderboard.
-- Timothée Chauvin and Gautier Ducurtil for beta-testing the hackathon.
+- Timothée Chauvin, Elias Schmidt and Gautier Ducurtil for beta-testing the hackathon.
 - Thanks to Alexandre, JS and all the other people who helped us to develop the subject.
 - Diego and his brother, for providing a backup subject.
 - The administration of Ecole42 who helped with the logistics.